-Most of what you see emitting from our mills is steam.
-We comply with strict air, water and waste regulations; follow best-in-class standards; and use state-of-the-art control technologies to minimize air pollutants. - Our primary product, lumber, is made only of wood.
+Our primary product, lumber, is made only of wood.
 Our engineered products use adhesives to hold them together.
-Some products are treated for additional protection, and we post all our product safety data sheets on our website. - Shouldn't We Stop Using Wood Products So We Can Save Forests?
+Some products are treated for additional protection, and we post all our product safety data sheets on our website.

+Shouldn't We Stop Using Wood Products So We Can Save Forests?

 This is a common misconception.
-The truth is, when we all use wood products, we create powerful demand that drives forest landowners to keep growing and harvesting forests on a continuous cycle, forever.
-If we don't use wood products, the incentive to grow trees stops, and those forests could be converted for other uses.
+The truth is, when we all use wood products, we create powerful demand that drives private landowners to keep growing and harvesting forests on a continuous cycle, forever.
+If we don't use wood products, the incentive to grow trees stops, and those forests could be converted for other uses that are less beneficial for the environment.